0Adrian1/dsbot/README.md

 # dsbot
-Discord bot logging user activity.
+Discord bot logging user activity with some moderation commands.